Amun: The Hidden One Who Became King of the Gods in Ancient Egypt

 Akhenaten erased Amun’s name from monuments.
 He closed his temples.
 He tried to dismantle Amun’s priesthood.
 This religious revolution was a dramatic break from tradition.
 However, it did not last.
 After Akhenaten’s death, the old religion was restored.
 The cult of Amun-Ra returned stronger than ever.

-God Min: The Definitive Guide to the Egyptian God of Fertility, Kingship, and the Eastern Desert
+God Set: Guide to the Egyptian God of Chaos, Storms, and the Desert

 Related post